 Most of their days they are on a routine of waking up before the sun and completing their daily tasks quite early.
 But they do not have to do that right now.
 They do not have to be up early and for most of them can complete their classwork on their own time.
 And it has been said that our brains do not work so well so early in the morning!
 At least mine does not!

 Encourage them to rest and “catch-up” so to speak on all the sleep they miss when they are either living in a dorm or staying up late to get work done.
-Allowing them this time will hopefully make them feel refreshed and energized to finish off the school year strong when we are allowed out of our houses again.
+Allowing them this time will hopefully make them feel refreshed and energized to finish off the school year strong.
+When we are allowed out of our houses again that is.

 #2 Avoid Information Overload